-I'll ask Secretary Wolfowitz since I quoted him, if I could.
+SEN. CHAFEE: I'll ask Secretary Wolfowitz, since I quoted him, if I could.

-WOLFOWITZ

-OK, but I'm going to turn to my colleague from the State Department on this issue of what you call paralysis.
+MR. WOLFOWITZ: Okay, but I'm going to turn to my colleague from the State Department on this issue of what you call "paralysis."

-But I would say this.
-I think that in fact part of our problem, as those quotes made clear, I think success in Iraq will have these effects.
-We are not at success, to put it mildly, and we need to get there.
+But I would say this: I think that, in fact, part of our problem, as we said -- as those quotes make clear, I think success in Iraq will have these effects.
+We're not at success, to put it mildly, and we need to get there.
 I agree very strongly with what both the chairman and Senator Biden said on that point.

-I think if we go back to last year when there was a bit of euphoria.
-I believe, and a sense that we really were getting success, I know I heard from Arab democrats that there was some sense of exhilaration in the Arab world about the prospects of change.

-And I don't claim to be expert enough to say it's cause and effect.
-But I think the meeting in Sharm Al Sheikh, we saw some signs of the Egyptians and the Saudis stepping up to responsibilities to support the peace process.
+I think if we go back to last year, when there was a bit of euphoria I believe and a sense that we really were getting success, I know I heard from Arab democrats that there was some sense of exhilaration in the Arab world about the prospects of change.
+And I don't claim to be expert enough to say it's cause and effect, but I think the meeting in Sharm el-Sheikh we saw some signs of the Egyptians and the Saudis stepping up to responsibilities to support the peace process.

-And again, I can't say it's cause and effect but I don't think it's helped the peace process that the enemy in Iraq has proved as resilient as it has.

-And let's be clear.
-That enemy includes Saddam Hussein, who was out there funding attacks on coalition forces right up until he was captured in December.

-It includes number six on the black list, Izzat Ibrahim al-Duri, who is still at large and still funding attacks on American and coalition forces with money that he salted away in banks in neighboring countries.

-It includes the former killers, as I mentioned in my opening statement, from the so-called M-14 branch of the Iraqi Intelligence, the so-called Anti-Terrorism branch.
-George Orwell would have used that phrase: anti-terrorism meant that they specialized in killings, hijackings, assassinations and bombings."
+And again, I can't say it's cause and effect, but I don't think it's helped the peace process that the enemy in Iraq has proved as resilient as it has.
+And let's be clear, that enemy includes Saddam Hussein, who was out there funding attacks on coalition forces right up until he was captured in December.
+It includes number six on the blacklist, Izzat Ibrahim al-Douri, who is still at large and still funding attacks on American and coalition forces with money that he's salted away in banks in neighboring countries.
+It includes the former killers, as I mentioned in my opening statement, from the so-called -- the M-14 branch of the Iraq intelligence, the so-called anti-terrorism branch.
+It's -- George Orwell would have used that phrase; anti-terrorism meant that they specialized in killings, hijackings, assassinations and bombings.

 Those people are still out there.
-They're still -- they're killing people, killing Iraqis, killing Americans.
-Their goal is to prevent exactly that process that, I agree with Senator Biden, we need to move forward...
+They are still -- they are killing people, killing Iraqis, killing Americans.

+Their goal is to prevent exactly that process that I agree with Senator Biden we need to move forward.
+Until they're defeated, we can't say we have success.
-If I could just go back, if I could, in talking about the paralysis -- and there've been so many opportunities after Aqaba.
-In June there was the long, seven-week cease-fire.
-Abu Mazen came here to the Foreign Relations Committee and begged -- and he met with the president -- begged us to help him on the settlements, the wall, the prisoners held without charges.

-"Please empower me with my people."
-And he went back empty- handed.
+SEN. CHAFEE: If I could just go back, if I could, in talking about the paralysis.
+And there have been so many opportunities after Aqaba in June.
+There was the long, seven-week cease-fire.
+Abu Mazen came here to the Foreign Relations Committee and begged -- and he met with the president -- begged us to help him on the settlements, the wall, the prisoners held without charges; "Please empower me with my people"; and he went back empty-handed.
 These are the missed opportunities.

-When the Geneva Accords came in October of last year there was a cold shoulder given to those.

-I believe this is what's hurting us in Iraq; not taking the opportunities, even as the president said, taking the opportunities that are presented to us and energizing our adversaries in Iraq.
+When the Geneva Accords came in October of last year, there was a cold shoulder given to those.
+I believe this is what's hurting us in Iraq, not taking the opportunities -- even as the president said -- taking the opportunities that are presented to us, and energizing our adversaries in Iraq.

-Senator, may I?
-One, there are others who would say that what happened to Abu Mazen was that we held him too close and thus burned him.
-And he became...
+MR. ARMITAGE: Senator, may I?
+There are others who would say that what happened to Abu Mazen was that we held him too close and (this/thus?) burned him, and he became --

-He wouldn't say that.
+SEN. CHAFEE: He wouldn't say that.
 He wouldn't say that.